Chocolate Gingerbread Cookies

 Notes

-*If you don’t have Dutch processed cocoa powder and want to substitute natural cocoa powder, use 1/2 tsp baking soda in place of the 1 tsp baking powder.
+*If you don’t have Dutch processed cocoa powder and want to substitute natural cocoa powder, use 1/2 tsp baking soda in place of the 1 tsp baking powder

 **Make sure to read the cookie baking tips to get answers to common questions about baking cookies.